wei/elevenlabs-packages/packages/client/README.md

 It is recommended to check whether your specific framework has it's own library.
 However, you can use this library in any JavaScript-based project.

+### Connection types

+A conversation can be started via one of two connection types: WebSockets (the default) or WebRTC.

 ### Initialize conversation

 First, initialize the Conversation instance: